pprobonas/Flight-Simulator/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Every such thread, when born (from the simulator class), it starts a timer in order to wake up itself when it's time for it to start.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Every such thread when born (from the simulator class), starts a timer in order to wake up itself when it's time for it to start.
 Then, depending on the phase and the type of the aircraft, every flight chooses the appropriate timer, in order to wake up when it has to make his next move horizontally and/or vertically.
 Then, it checks whether it should be crushed or not due to its height or its current fuel.
 When it changes one of its three directions (width, length, height), that thread starts a new thread that acts as a client on the server thread (which is waiting in a socket).
 It then starts a communication in order to announce its new coordinates.
-Then, the "arbitrator" thread that "server" made, checks the coordinates of all active threads and then denotes wheter they should collide.
+Then, the "arbitrator" thread that "server" made, checks the coordinates of all active threads and then denotes wheter they should collide or not.
 If that is the case, a specific arbitrator will interrupt properly the flights to be crashed.

 <br/>